tohojo/flent/doc/options.rst

 .. option:: --test-parameter=key=value

    Arbitrary test parameter in key=value format.
 Key will be case folded to lower case.
-Some test configurations may alter behaviour based on values passed as test parameters.
-Additionally, the values are stored with the results metadata, and so can be used for arbitrary resultset categorisation.
+The values are stored with the results metadata, and so can be used for storing arbitrary information relevant for a particular test run.

+   In addition to serving as simple metadata, the test parameters can also affect the behaviour of some test configurations.
+See the :doc:`tests` section for information on these.

-   Can be specified multiple times.
+   This option can be specified multiple times to set multiple test parameters.

 .. option:: --swap-up-down